Enterococcus is a germ (bacteria). It normally lives in the intestines and in the female genital tract.

 Patients with the enterococcus germ who do not have symptoms of an infection do not need treatment.

 Super-bugs; VRE; Gastroenteritis - VRE; Colitis - VRE; Hospital acquired infection - VRE

-Arias CA, Murray BE.
-Enterococcus species, Streptococcus gallolyticus group, and Leuconostoc species.
+Miller WR, Arias CA, Murray BE.
+Enterococcus species, Streptococcus gallolyticus group, and leuconostoc species.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 202.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 200.